How to Pre Sell Your Product Idea

 Step 3: Set Up Your Sales Page

 Now that you have a product idea and an outline the next step is to design a basic sales page.
-To help you create your basic sales page here a few pointers to consider.
+To help you create your basic sales page here are a few pointers to consider.

 • Call Attention to a Specific Group of People.
-First you’ll want to call attention to the specific group of people you want to talk to.
-For example in my sales page I started with Attention Digital Product Creators!
+First, you’ll want to call attention to the specific group of people you want to talk to.
+For example in my sales page, I started with Attention Digital Product Creators!
 This tells people who fit this target audience who would be a good fit for this product.

 • Give a Call to Action.
 Now that you’ve shared everything that’s included the last step is to ask them to buy.
 This is the most important part, if you don’t ask for the sale people may not know what they need to do.
-I know this sounds weird but it will make a huge difference on getting people to buy.
+I know this sounds weird but it will make a huge difference in getting people to buy.

 • *Bonus – Add in a Few Testimonials.
 Finally, as a little added bonus if you’re really looking to spice things up add a few testimonials from some past clients along with a photo and that can really go a long way to getting people to sign up.
 It’s not completely necessary but it can’t hurt.